jjh42/mock/README.md

 [![Coverage Status](https://coveralls.io/repos/github/jjh42/mock/badge.svg?branch=master)](https://coveralls.io/github/jjh42/mock?branch=master)

 # Mock
-A mocking libary for the Elixir language.
+A mocking library for the Elixir language.

 We use the Erlang [meck library](https://github.com/eproxus/meck) to provide module mocking functionality for Elixir.
 It uses macros in Elixir to expose the